Samson Pruidze

 Samson (Soso) Pruidze (სამსონ (სოსო) ფრუიძე) (born 6 October 1957 in Kutaisi) is a retired Georgian and Soviet football player and later Georgian manager.

 Player

 Soso Pruidze spent an uneventful season at Dinamo Tbilisi at a time when the club was experiencing the change of generations following the Cup Winner's 1981 Cup glory.
 Then followed five seasons in Torpedo Kutaisi as a right defender, including in the Soviet Top League.

 Coach

+Pruidze has been in charge of different clubs.
+He earned a first silverware in 2003 with Torpedo Kutaisi when the team came 2nd in the league after three consecutive Championship wins.

-Pruidze has been in charge of different clubs, but become mostly known for a long-time manager at the helm of Chikhura Sachkhere.
-Apart from these twelve years being record-breaking in Georgian league history, Pruidze guided the team to national Cup and Super Cup titles, and also to the silver medals.
+Pruidze became mostly known for a long-time managerial career at the helm of Chikhura Sachkhere.
+Apart from these twelve years being record-breaking in Georgian league history, Pruidze first guided the team to the top tier, then to national Cup and Super Cup titles, also to the silver medals.
+The fifth place was the lowest Chikhura took during his reign.
+Given the number of trophies, these years between 2012 and 2020 are known as the golden period in the history of this club.
+In a statement Pruidze pointed out that he felt exhausted and needed a rest.

-In April 2021 Soso Pruidze was appointed as head coach of Samgurali, where he had started his coaching career in 1994.
+In April 2021, Soso Pruidze was appointed as head coach of Samgurali Tskaltubo, where he had started his coaching career in 1994.
+His return marked another attempt to win the Georgian Cup.
+The team beat four opponents and reached the final for the second time in a row but failed to clinch the title.

+At the end of this season he moved to the management as the head of Samgurali football school.